alexavr/lpt-fortran/README.md

 If you date is regional (assuming the WRF output for now, but could be anything with little modifications) then coordinates should be names as: *XLONG* and *XLAT* and expected to be 2D (to moving domains allowed for now).

-All this preparation could be accomplished using the [cdo](https://code.mpimet.mpg.de/projects/cdo/) library.
+All this preparation could be accomplished by using the [cdo](https://code.mpimet.mpg.de/projects/cdo/) library.

 ## Configuration